Norrie May-Welby

 Norrie, also known by the pseudonym Norrie May-Welby, is a Scottish-Australian transgender person who pursued the legal status of being neither a man nor a woman, between 2010 and 2014.
 The High Court of Australia ruled in April 2014 that it was in the power of the NSW Registry of Births, Deaths and Marriages to record in the register that the sex of Norrie was 'non-specific'.

 Life

 Norrie was born in Paisley, Renfrewshire, Scotland.
 Norrie moved to Perth, Western Australia at the age of seven.
-Norrie underwent gender reassignment surgery on 3 April 1989, but later found that being a woman was not what they felt like either.
+Norrie underwent sex reassignment surgery on 3 April 1989, but later found that being a woman was not what they felt like either.
 Norrie describes their gender as androgynous.

 Norrie moved to Sydney, New South Wales in the early 1990s, after a highly publicised court case in Perth.
-Doctors stated in January 2010, that Norrie was a neuter, with a self-image that was neither male nor female, and no sex organs.
+Doctors stated in January 2010 that Norrie was a neuter, with a self-image that was neither male nor female, and no sex organs.

 Norrie publicly uses gender-neutral third-person pronouns, such as singular they, but does not object to being referred to by feminine pronouns "as long as there are no imposed assumptions about reproductive biology coming along with them".

 In 2019, Norrie published the autobiographical book Ultrasex (Beyond Division).